impactorbitco/handbook-main/content/ims/policies/environmental/Sustainability Environmental Policy.md

 For further reference, please consult:

-- **Green Orbit Digital Environmental Policy**
+- **Impact Orbit Creative Group Environmental Policy**
 - **CSR Policy**
 - **Code of Ethics**

-Here is a comprehensive sustainability policy for Green Orbit Digital, now available as a live document.
+Here is a comprehensive sustainability policy for Impact Orbit Creative Group, now available as a live document.
 Let me know if you'd like to customise it further—such as adding visual elements, client-facing versions, or mapping it to reporting templates.

 # **SUSTAINABILITY POLICY**